 33 Essential Spices I Recommend Stocking Up On

-Here are a few of my favorite 33 essential spices I recommend to stock.
+Here are a few of my favorite 33 essential spices I recommend stocking.
 I decided to put them in alphabetical order because that’s how I roll.

-Adding our favorite spices to any meal will make all the difference in the taste of our frequently made recipes.
+Adding our favorite spices to any meal can make a significant difference in the taste of our frequently made recipes.

-I had a reader email me and ask how to stock spices for long-term storage.
-She asked if she should put them in Mylar bags, etc. One thing I want to mention, I don’t stock my spices for 10 years or more.
-They are not fresh to me and in most cases have lost the flavor I need when cooking or baking.
+I received an email from a reader asking how to stock spices for long-term storage.
+She wondered if she should put them in Mylar bags, etc. One thing I want to mention is that I haven’t stocked my spices long-term.
+They are not fresh to me and, in most cases, have lost the flavor I need when cooking or baking.
 It’s a personal preference.

 Bags don’t keep them fresh, and plastic containers don’t work well either.
 My motto is fresh or fresher is best.
-If you have a large family you will be tempted to buy large containers.
+If you have a large family, you’ll likely be tempted to buy larger containers.
 I get it, they’re cheaper, but the flavor diminishes over time.
 Yes, I used to buy a larger container of cinnamon and Lawry’s Salt.
 Not anymore.

 Please store them in a dark location away from bright lights, open air, and sunshine.